jagdeepjain/grunt-protractor-e2e-test/README.md

 pre-requisite
 =============
-For running protractor tests, we need to install proctractor:
+For running protractor tests, we need to install protractor:
 ```
-npm install potractor
+npm install protractor
 ```
-once protractor is install, navigate to node_modules/protractor/bin you will see webdriver-manager, execute
+once protractor is installed, navigate to node_modules/protractor/bin you will see webdriver-manager, execute
 ```
 webdriver-manager update
 ```